This-Is-Prince/agent-other-sdks/docs/uniswap.md

 - "Get a quote for swapping 0.5 ETH to USDC"
 - "What's the current exchange rate between DAI and WETH on Uniswap?"
 - "Check the price impact for trading 100 UNI to ETH"
-- "How much LINK can I get for 50 USDC on Optimism?"
+- "How much LINK can I get for 50 USDC on Base?"

 ### Swap Tokens